 The Journal of Poverty and Social Justice's 2017 CiteScore is 1.00.
 Congratulations to all the authors whose work contributed to this result!

-The top cited articles published in the Journal of Poverty and Social Justice in 2016 and 2017 are all free to access in July 2018:
+The top cited articles published in the Journal of Poverty and Social Justice in 2016 and 2017 are:

 Living with and responding to the 'scrounger' narrative in the UK: Exploring everyday strategies of acceptance, resistance and deflection

 Author: Patrick, R.

 Gamers or victims of the system?
 Welfare reform, cynical manipulation and vulnerability

 Authors: Fletcher, D.R., Flint, J., Batty, E., McNeil, J.

 Stigma, shame and 'people like us': An ethnographic study of foodbank use in the UK

 Author: Garthwaite, K.